-Götz von Berlichingen was a famous German mercenary knight employed by the lords and kings of the time to do their bidding.
+Götz von Berlichingen was a renowned late-Medieval German mercenary knight employed by the lords and kings of the time to do their bidding.
 In 1503, when von Berlichingen was only 23, the knight lost one of his arms during the battle of Landshut.
-Considering this was the XVIth century, it would sensible to imagine that had the knight survived gangrene, a hook prosthetic would have been all he’d seen and his fighting days left behind him.
-He did survive gangrene and he did get a prosthetic, but far more out of the ordinary: a new iron hand with a great grip that allowed von Berlichingen to hack and slash at will for many years after.
+Considering this was the XVIth-century, it would sensible to imagine that he should have been content with a hook prosthetic, if he managed to survive the gangrene.
+In any event, surely his fighting days must have been behind him following this major setback.
+Wrong!

 He may have not been as dexterous as he once was, but armed with his iron hand von Berlichingen was still a force to be reckoned with.
-He had his own band of mercenary thugs which he employed to fight, kidnap the rich for ransom, attack merchants for wares and enforce loan sharking.
+He had his own band of mercenary thugs which he employed to fight, kidnap the rich for ransom, rob merchants on the high road for wares, and enforce loan sharking.
 He also was known as a patron of the peasantry and destitute, as he would often hand out cash and supplies to the poor robbed from the rich.
 This lent him the reputation of a sort of Bavarian Robin Hood.

-Remember, this revolutionary prosthetic was made in the XVIth century.
+Remember, this revolutionary prosthetic was made in the XVIth-century.
 Unfortunately, there is no record of the mastermind who designed and manufactured von Berlichingen’s right iron hand.

-Before he passed away though, the Iron Hand penned an autobiography which inspired Johann Wolfgang von Goethe (yes, the Goethe) to write Götz von Berlichingen, a dramatic play based on Berlichingen’s life published in 1773 .
+Before he passed away, the Iron Hand penned an autobiography that inspired Johann Wolfgang von Goethe (yes, the Goethe) to write Götz von Berlichingen, a dramatic play based on Berlichingen’s life published in 1773 .
 The play itself is romanticized, depicting a rough, but sensible Götz von Berlichingen who dies young.
-There is one hilarious line in the play which by all accounts seem to be based on a historical account.
+But there is one hilarious line in the play that, by all accounts, seems to be based on a historical account.
 When a Bishop once demanded his surrender, Götz von Berlichingen thundered back: “Er kann mich im Arsche lecken!” which in rough translation means “Kiss my ass!”
 The phrase became somewhat popular, known among Germans to this day as the Swabian Salute.